reed-colloton/temp-mosaiks/README.md

 - **0.25° resolution**: ~25km grid cells still average out some local variation
 - **Station coverage**: Some grid cells have few weather stations
 - **Temporal mismatch**: 2019 imagery vs multi-year temperature averages

+## Discussion

+### Interpretation of Results

+The strong performance of MOSAIKS features (R² = 0.85) demonstrates that random convolutional features from satellite imagery encode substantial climate-relevant information.
+Notably, **explicit geographic coordinates provide no additional predictive power**—the MOSAIKS features already capture spatial patterns that correlate with temperature.

+This suggests the random filters are detecting visual signatures of climate zones: vegetation density and type (tropical vs temperate vs arid), urban heat island effects, snow/ice coverage, water body proximity, and elevation-correlated landscape features.
+The model succeeds not by "knowing" where locations are, but by recognizing what they look like.

+The failure of county-level aggregation (R² ≈ 0) versus success of grid-based aggregation (R² = 0.85) reveals an important finding: **administrative boundaries destroy spatial coherence**.
+Counties vary enormously in size and span multiple climate zones, whereas uniform grid cells preserve the local spatial relationships that MOSAIKS features capture.

+### Impact on the Field

+This work has several implications for climate and remote sensing research:

+1. **Validates MOSAIKS for climate variables**: Prior MOSAIKS work focused on socioeconomic outcomes (income, population).
+This demonstrates the features also capture physical/environmental signals, expanding their applicability to earth science.

+2. **Enables temperature estimation in data-sparse regions**: The model can predict temperature anywhere MOSAIKS features are available (global coverage), potentially filling gaps in weather station networks across Africa, South America, and Central Asia.

+3. **Provides a simple baseline**: Future work on satellite-based temperature prediction can benchmark against this ridge regression baseline before investing in more complex deep learning approaches.

+4. **Demonstrates resolution sensitivity**: The county vs. grid aggregation comparison provides a cautionary lesson for spatial ML—aggregation choices can make or break model performance.

+### Other Directions to Investigate

+Several extensions could build on this work:

+- **Temporal prediction**: Use multi-year MOSAIKS features to predict temperature trends or detect climate change signals
+- **Extreme events**: Predict temperature extremes (max/min) rather than yearly averages
+- **Higher resolution**: Test whether finer grid resolutions (0.1° or 0.05°) improve predictions in heterogeneous terrain
+- **Transfer learning**: Evaluate how well a US-trained model generalizes to other continents
+- **Feature importance**: Identify which of the 4,000 MOSAIKS features most strongly predict temperature and what visual patterns they correspond to
+- **Multi-task learning**: Jointly predict temperature with related variables (precipitation, humidity) to improve all predictions

+### Future Work

+Potential extensions of this project include:

+1. **Global validation**: Train and test on weather stations outside the US to assess cross-continental generalization
+2. **Seasonal predictions**: Extend to monthly or seasonal temperature prediction using temporal MOSAIKS features
+3. **Uncertainty quantification**: Add prediction intervals to communicate confidence in temperature estimates
+4. **Integration with climate models**: Use MOSAIKS predictions to downscale coarse climate model outputs
+5. **Operational deployment**: Build a web service that returns temperature estimates for any coordinate, enabling researchers to query predictions programmatically

 ## References